Washington Utilities and Transportation Commission

 (2) A blocked grade crossing must be cleared immediately by the fastest available method, if the train movement will not violate rules issued by the Federal Railroad Administration, upon the request of law enforcement or other emergency services personnel, or when the engineer becomes aware that the crossing is being approached by a law enforcement or other emergency services vehicle with its emergency lights flashing or that such a vehicle is stopped with its emergency lights flashing at the crossing blocked by the train.

 (3) A grade crossing is "blocked" if any part of a stopped train occupies the crossing or causes warning devices to be activated.

 This regulation is unenforceable due to several federal court rulings.
 This is a national problem and states are strongly requesting that the Federal Railroad Administration (FRA) develop regulations to address the issue.
 The FRA is the only government agency that could consider creating rules to address blocked crossings.
-Until federal rules are developed, UTC staff will forward blocked crossing complaints to the FRA for all crossings in Washington state and will work with railroads where there is an imminent safety hazard resulting from a blocked crossing.
+Until federal rules are developed, UTC staff will work with railroads where there is an imminent safety hazard resulting from a blocked crossing.